 You'll need to submit a mitigating circumstances claim (MC claim) in the normal way for each piece of assessment missed.
-You'll be granted a either a 5-day extension or a deferral without penalty for any coursework or a deferral for any exams.
+You'll be granted either an extension or a deferral without penalty for any coursework or a deferral for any exams.
 The length of the coursework extension will be:

-If you do submit an MC Claim for Coronavirus-related reasons requesting a deferral rather than an extension, you'll need to complete your outstanding assessment(s) during the deferral period, which currently runs from 29 June to 10 July 2020 for all students.
+If you do submit an MC Claim for Coronavirus-related reasons requesting a deferral rather than an extension, you'll need to complete your outstanding assessment(s) during the next available assessment period.
 If you do not complete your outstanding assessments during the refer/defer period, this may impact your ability to progress or complete your award.

-If you're a final year undergraduate student and you defer your assessment, you may have to attend a later graduation ceremony.
+If you're a final year undergraduate student and you defer your assessment, you may not be able to complete your degree this academic year.

 If you're a Tier 4 student, there may also be an impact on your continued sponsorship in the UK.
 Check with the University’s Tier 4 team (at [email protected]) for further advice.

 If your assessments have been unexpectedly affected by a failure in device functioning or internet connection, you should use the mitigating circumstances procedure to request a deferral for the assessments that you are not able to complete.

 If you are following NHS guidance to self-isolate and are staying in a student residence, you should inform the management of your residence so that they can assist you.

 If you are following NHS advice, you will need to follow the Stay at Home guidance on GOV.UK.